Mark-McCracken/online-boutique/marks-readme.md

 So I tend to use a CI/CD platform for this, such as github actions or google cloud build.

 I find this creates a bit of tension between the 2 tools, there will almost certainly be a dependency formed between them.
-In this case, we want something concrete like a DNS entry to be specified, dependant on the LoadBalancer's IP address, requiring manual import.
+In this case, we want something concrete like a DNS entry to be specified, dependent on the LoadBalancer's IP address, requiring manual import.